JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/JAVA Interview Q.md

 * One advantage of inner classes, is that they can access attributes and methods of the outer class

 ## JAVA Methods
-### String VS StringBuffer VS StringBuiler
-- String is immutable, whereas StringBuffer and StringBuider are mutable classes. whenever we do String manipulation like concatenation, substring etc, it generates a new String and discards the older String for garbage collection.
-- StringBuffer is thread safe and synchronized whereas StringBuilder is not.
-  StringBuilder is more faster than StringBuffer.
-StringBuffer provides Thread safety but on a performance cost.
-StringBuffer: all of its public methods are synchronized

 ### "==" VS "equals()"
   - The two operators are used to compare objects to check equality.